csmig/stig-manager/docs/_build/html/_sources/installation-and-setup/securing.rst.txt

 REST, OpenID Connect (OIDC), and OAuth2
 ---------------------------------------

-Several ASD checks refer to SOAP, WS-Security and SAML, early protocols for securing online APIs.
+Several ASD checks refer to SOAP, WS-Security and SAML, early protocols for implementing and securing online APIs.
 None of the checks refer to REST or OIDC/OAuth2, modern alternatives that are commonly used in cloud-native software such as STIG Manager.
 The checks that address SOAP, etc. state that if you aren't using those technologies, the assessment is 'not applicable'.

 .. warning::
   You must secure your deployment in compliance with your individual security requirements.
 The discussion below is educational and does not address your specific requirements.
 It is assumed the reader has prerequisite knowledge of REST principles, `OAuth2 flows as defined in RFC 6749 <https://datatracker.ietf.org/doc/html/rfc6749>`_ and the `Open ID Connect Core 1.0 specification <https://openid.net/developers/specs/>`_